Tips For Teachers On Easing Your Preschooler’s Separation Anxiety

 Consider creating a visual daily schedule for students to follow—this helps children understand they didn’t get left behind by their parents and that they will see them again soon.

-If a student is struggling to leave their parent at drop off, it’s helpful to have distractions on hand.
+If a student is struggling to leave their parent at drop off, it’s helpful to have distractions on hand to ease separation anxiety.
 Toys can steer their attention away from their parents and help get them into the classroom.
 Let them know what activities they can look forward to—this will make it easier during drop off to get them excited for the day.
 Remember that your preschooler’s anxiety is a normal part of early childhood.
 How you, and their parents, handle separation anxiety will make a significant impact until the kids build trust that their parents will always come back at the end of the day.

 Separation Anxiety Tips For Parents

-As a parent, your behavior will impact how your child feels about you leaving them for the day.
+As a parent, your behavior will impact how your little one feels about you leaving them for the day.
 This can be an emotional time for you, especially if this is the longest you’ve been away from your child before.
 But if you’re making a big fuss during drop off, your child will follow suit and become more anxious themselves.
-Keep morning goodbyes short and positive.
-Anything else will prolong your child’s anxiety and cement the goodbyes as a negative process.
+Keep a short and positive goodbye routine.
+Anything else will prolong your child’s anxiety and cement saying goodbye as a negative process.